A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

-The source terms $f_T$ and $f_S$ may be set to quantify sources of heat and salt in the defined oceanic basin, such as air-sea flux, exchange flow with marginal seas, river runoff, sea-ice formation and melting, or volcanic activity.
+The source terms $f_T$ and $f_S$ may be set to quantify sources of heat and salt in the defined oceanic basin, such as exchange flow with marginal seas, river runoff, sea-ice formation and melting, or volcanic activity.
 Motivated by oceanographic models, we consider a diffusion coefficient matrix $\tensor{\kappa}$ that parameterizes background turbulence and small-scale eddy flow processes as an effective diffusion (eddy diffusivity, see \citet{MajdaKramer1999}), rendering it orders of magnitude larger than molecular diffusivity.
-The diffusion constants are the same for both $T$ and $S$, but differ between the horizontal ($\hat{x},\hat{y}$) directions and the vertical ($\hat{z}$) direction, as isopycnal mixing is generally stronger than diapycnal mixing \citep{GentMcwilliams1990, gargett1984vertical} (isopycnals are taken here to be approximately horizontal):
+The diffusion constants are the same for both $T$ and $S$, but differ between the horizontal ($\hat{x},\hat{y}$) directions and the vertical ($\hat{z}$) direction, as isopycnal mixing is generally stronger than diapycnal mixing \citep{GentMcwilliams1990, gargett1984vertical} (isopycnals are approximated as horizontal):

 The relevant orders of magnitude for the ocean are $\kappa_H \sim 10^3 m^2/sec$, $\kappa_V \sim 10^{-4} m^2/sec$ \citep{GentMcwilliams1990, gargett1984vertical, MajdaKramer1999}.